 There are numerous formats that can be used to cite sources.
 Three of the most commonly used formats at Duquesne are:

-The Duquesne University Writing Center has created very helpful guides to assist you with citing in-text and in bibliographies in MLA, APA, and Chicago Manual of Style.
+The Duquesne University Writing Center has created very helpful guides to assist you with citing in-text and in bibliographies in MLA, APA, Chicago Manual of Style and MLA.
 PDFs of these documents are available below.

 In writing papers, you will often want to use exact quotes, especially when you cannot improve upon an author's original way of stating an idea.
 In those instances, of course, you should use the exact quotation, correctly citing it as the work of someone else.

 But a paper cannot be written by simply stringing together exact quotations from a number of authors.
 More often than not, in writing you will do more stating the ideas of others in your own words, that is you will paraphase or summarize those ideas of other people.